 Some great thoughts from Jonathan Clements on the Humble Dollar website.
 I trust one or two of his observations resonate with you.

-Andrew Nuttall is an Authorised Financial Adviser with Cambridge Partners, a fee only financial advisory practice based in Christchurch.
+Andrew Nuttall is a Financial Adviser with Cambridge Partners, a fee only financial advisory practice based in Christchurch.
 Andrew’s Disclosure Statement is available free of charge and on demand.
 He can be contacted at www.cambridgepartners.co.nz telephone 03 364 9119.